Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 Some interesting statistics

-The nature of the disease
+Nature of the disease

-It is known for sure that bruxism occurs in aggressive people who are trying to suppress anger, as well as in citizens prone to stress and emotional stress, which often entails work activities.
+It is known for sure that bruxism occurs in aggressive people who are trying to suppress anger, as well as in citizens prone to stress and emotional stress, which often entails work activity.
 In any case, grinding your teeth at night can lead to serious consequences.

 Teeth grinding is not an independent disease.
 It only indicates psychological or physiological disorders in the body.